Imperium Europa: Proposal for institutional reform

-The party advocates a temporary national unity government, a dual system of elitist and democratic elements in order to protect the elite minority whilst simultaneously allowing democratic freedom.
+The party initially advocated a temporary national unity government, a dual system of elitist and democratic elements in order to protect the elite minority whilst simultaneously allowing democratic freedom.
 This would occur by having the populace democratically elect a President, who would select experts from every field to form a technocratic Cabinet, similar to that formed by Lamberto Dini in Italy in 1995.

 Concurrently, there would still be the current Parliament, informing the nation of the cabinet's policies while simultaneously gathering feedback.
 After four years, a referendum would be held to determine whether the people want this system or go back to the parliamentary representative democratic system.
 If the former is chosen, the President and technocrats would carry on for another five years, while the parliamentarians would be dismissed with an attractive pension in return.